ornew/tekton-integration/README.md

 Trigger is useful when events are infrequent, but expensive when connecting frequently occurring events to a typical external service.

-Also, since only one CloudEvents sink can be set by default, PubSub is required for some integrations.
+Since only one CloudEvents sink can be set by default, any PubSub is required for some integrations.
+Tekton Integrations does not require this setup.

+When Tekton Triggers handles CloudEvents published by Tekton, recursive execution can occur and consume resources unlimitedly in the cluster.
+You need to filter the events from the triggered Run, and set resource quotas to block unexpected many Runs.
+Recursively Runs does not occur in Tekton Integrations.

 ## Supported Providers